OsbornePro/NovaKey-Daemon/SECURITY.md

 Treat pairing results and the device store as secrets.

 **Device store at rest:**

-- On **Windows**, device store is DPAPI-protected (`*.dpapi.json`).
+- On **Windows**, the device store is DPAPI-protected (`*.dpapi.json`).
-- On **non-Windows**, device store is sealed with XChaCha20-Poly1305 using an OS keyring-derived key when available; if keyring is unavailable (headless environments), NovaKey may fall back to plaintext JSON with strict permissions (0600).
+- On **non-Windows**, the device store is sealed with XChaCha20-Poly1305 using an OS keyring-derived key when available.
+- In environments where a daemon process cannot access the user keyring (*commonly headless services or logins backed by hardware tokens*), NovaKey can be configured to allow plaintext device storage with strict permissions (`0600`).
+This is an explicit opt-in and should be enabled only when required.

 If an attacker obtains a device PSK, they can produce valid `/msg` frames (arming/two-man can reduce silent injection risk, but does not protect a compromised host).